-Grok Academy undertakes joint projects with Industry and Government partners.
-Each project has a particular theme and incorporates real-life industry-relevant topics to support the implementation of Digital Technologies in the classroom.
-This section highlights a selection of significant projects that Grok Academy undertook during the FY 20-21.
+Grok Academy undertakes joint projects with industry and government.
+Each project has a particular and current theme and incorporates industry-relevant topics to support the implementation of Digital Technologies in the classroom.
+This section highlights a selection of the projects that Grok Academy is currently working on.

 In March 2021, Grok Academy successfully completed the four year, $10m DT Challenges project.
 The project was funded by the Australian Commonwealth Government Department of Education, Skills and Employment.
 The project achieved:

 The project was over-proportionally successful in remote and outer regional areas.
 It released over 65 resources and conducted over 150 teacher professional development events and webinars.